How life insurance works

 Total permanent disability (TPD) cover

-TPD insurance pays a lump sum if you become disabled as a result of sickness or injury, and are unable to work.
+TPD insurance pays a lump sum if you become permanently disabled as a result of sickness or injury, and are unable to work.
 As well as providing financial support for you and your family, it can also pay for expenses that health insurance may not cover, such as home modifications.

 Trauma insurance